How to Best Understand The S/4HANA Simplification List

 “Why can we say this?
 If we are looking at pure modules we are shipping already, S/4HANA spans across financials, material management, inventory management, procurement, distribution, product and planning,” he explained.
 “It’s going across the vast majority of the ERP system already.”

-• This gets away entirely from the question of the completeness of each of these modules.
+• This eliminates the question of the completeness of each of these modules.

-• Uwe does not state that 1511 is not a completed ERP suite in that most of the functionality is incomplete.
-Some of the old functionality works, but it’s just a big mixed bag.
+• Uwe does not state that 1511 is not a completed ERP suite because most functionality is incomplete.
+Some old functionality works, but it’s just a big mixed bag.

-• S/4 HANA has multiple modules (recently renamed) called things like Supply Chain, Sales, Research and Development and Manufacturing, etc..
-There is no mention of these names even in SAP’s marketing literature as introduced applications.
+• S/4 HANA has multiple modules (recently renamed) called Supply Chain, Sales, Research and Development and Manufacturing, etc..
+These names are not mentioned even in SAP’s marketing literature as introduced applications.
 Why?
-Why the strange four-digit release numbers associated with each version (either on-premises or cloud)?
+Why are the strange four-digit release numbers associated with each version (on-premises or cloud)?

-1511 is a beta release that has some components of functionality changed while many others are not.
+1511 is a beta release with some functionality components changed while many others are not.
 1511 comes with a lengthy document called the “S/4HANA Simplification List.”

 Is This a Simplification List?